CGGMFF/rbv-sin/README.md

 # RBV-SIN: Retinal blood vessel segmentation and inpainting networks with multi-level self-attention

-This repository contains the implementation of the paper ***Retinal blood vessel segmentation and inpainting networks with multi-level self-attention*** available at [Paper Link TBD]()
+This repository contains the implementation of the paper ***Retinal blood vessel segmentation and inpainting networks with multi-level self-attention*** available at [TBD]()

 ## Licence notice